Skip to main content

 (i) In situations where contract funds have expired but the accounts have not closed, the Army shall fund settlements with expired funds if available.
 Contracting officers will ascertain the availability of appropriate expired funds through their resource management office.

-(ii) If the resource management office determines that no expired funds exist within the Army to fund the settlement and the accounts are not closed, the contracting officer must access the Judgment Fund through a consent judgment in order to use current year funds to pay the settlement (i.e., reimburse the Fund).
+(ii) If the resource management office determines that no expired funds exist within the Army to fund the settlement and the accounts are not closed, the Contracting officer must access the Fund through a consent judgment in order to use current year funds to pay the settlement (i.e., reimburse the Fund).

 (iii) If no expired funds exist but the account remains open, use the following procedure.
-If current year funds are available to reimburse the Fund, then the contracting officer may enter into a consent decree and allow the Fund to pay the judgment.
-If there is not sufficient current funding to reimburse the Fund, the contracting officer must receive authorization from the ASA(FM&C) prior to entering into a consent decree.
+If current year funds are available to reimburse the Fund, then the Contracting officer may enter into a consent decree and allow the Fund to pay the judgment.
+If there is not sufficient current funding to reimburse the Fund, the Contracting officer must receive authorization from the ASA(FM&C) prior to entering into a consent decree.

-(1) The contracting officer shall ascertain the availability of current funds through financial management channels.
-If current funds are available, the contracting officer will not use the Fund, and will pay the judgment with Agency funds.
+(1) The Contracting officer shall ascertain the availability of current funds through financial management channels.
+If current funds are available, the Contracting officer will not use the Fund, and will pay the judgment with Agency funds.

 5133.213 Obligation to continue performance.